Veil-Framework/Veil-Ordnance/README.md

 Thanks:
 Thanks to the Metasploit team for all their hard work.
-Allowing their code to be used by the community is awesome, and really appreciated it.
+Allowing their code to be used by the community is awesome, and really appreciated.
 Thanks to Jon Yates (@redbeardsec) for really helping to get my up to speed and providing his analysis on how payloads are generated.
 Thanks to Justin Warner (@sixdub) for allowing me to include his shellcode encoder within Ordnance.

 Call to Action: